Akhlaquea01/Node_MongoDb/Readme.md

 10. **multer** (^1.4.5-lts.1):
     - Multer is a middleware for handling multipart/form-data, which is primarily used for uploading files in web applications.
 It simplifies file uploads in Express.js applications by parsing and handling multipart/form-data requests.

+11. **axios** (^1.6.8):
+    - Axios is a popular Promise-based HTTP client for making requests to servers.
+It works in both the browser and Node.js environments, providing a simple and intuitive API for performing HTTP requests.
+With Axios, you can easily make GET, POST, PUT, DELETE, and other types of HTTP requests, handle request and response interceptors, and manage request cancellation.